tmcl/cosm-mobile/README.md

 # Cosm 👋

-Android OSM editor, mostly just a proof of concept.
+Mobile OSM editor, mostly just a proof of concept.